cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-savepoint.md

 ## Parameters

-savepoint_name
+**`savepoint_name`**

-:   The name of the new savepoint.
+The name of the new savepoint.
 If savepoints with the same name already exist, they are inaccessible until newer identically-named savepoints are released.

 ## Notes